faustomorales/retinanetjs/README.md

 # retinanetjs

 This package provides some convenience methods for using TensorFlow models created using `keras-retinanet`.
 Check out [the docs](https://faustomorales.github.io/retinanetjs/).
+You can also check out the [example app](https://github.com/faustomorales/retinanetjs-example-app).

 ## Getting Started